Participer au site avec un Tip

 -------

-indices : array of ints
+indices : int or array of ints

-Array of insertion points with the same shape as `v`.
+Array of insertion points with the same shape as `v`,

 See Also